redflo/pylarexx/Readme.md

 ## Installation

+Pylarexx is tested with Linux.
 Installing and running pylarexx requires root privileges.
 The install.sh should put the code to /usr/local/pylarexx, a example config to /etc/pylarexx.yml and on systemd based systems, it creates a service.

 ## Configuration